 Apply to Purdue

-You're ready to APPLY!
-Choose the correct application below.
+When you're ready to apply, choose the correct application below.
 If you’re not sure which to use, please contact the Office of Admission, firstname.lastname@example.org, 765-494-1776.

-Application for first-time college student, college transfer or Purdue regional campus transfer student
+Application for first-time college students, college transfer or Purdue regional campus transfer students

 Applications for all others

-Digital and Professional Education at Purdue provides continuing education, professional development and workforce training, mostly through online programs.
-For more information, visit the Digital and Professional Education website.
+Purdue Online Learning at Purdue provides continuing education, professional development and workforce training, mostly through online programs.
+For more information, visit the Purdue Online Learning website.

-International citizens in the United States on F-2 visas must visit the Office of International Students and Scholars before applying as digital education students.
+International citizens in the United States on F-2 visas must visit the Office of International Students and Scholars before applying as Purdue Online Learning students.
 Failure to do so may result in revocation of your visa and possible deportation.

 Students at high schools that participate in Purdue's dual-credit program have the opportunity to take select Purdue courses at their school — earning both high school and Purdue credit.
 As a dual-credit student, you will submit our non-degree application.
 For more information, visit the Purdue Dual Credit webpage.